ddowse/matrix-synapse-pgsql/README.md

 # DISCLAIMER

-Read [synapse](https://github.com/matrix-org/synapse/tree/master/docs) to edit the configuration to your exact needs.
+Read [synapse](https://github.com/matrix-org/synapse/tree/master/docs) to edit the configuration to your exact needs afterwards.

 By using this template you confirm that you understand the risks of running a (maybe) public accessible service.